HomeTop HeadlinesFox News Host Turns on Trump Policies

 The contentious issue of sanctuary cities, where local authorities resist cooperating with federal immigration enforcement, was also addressed.
 Hannity’s guest on Tuesday evening, Senator Lindsey Graham, expressed his strong disapproval of sanctuary policies, stating, “You can never have law and order with sanctuary city policies.”
 Graham also revealed he is collaborating with President Trump on legislation to terminate such policies nationwide.

-The conversation also brought up a recently surfaced video clip that allegedly shows Alex Pretti in a confrontation with federal agents before his fatal shooting.
+The conversation also brought up a recently surfaced video clip that allegedly shows Alex Pretti in a confrontation with federal agents a week and a half before his fatal shooting on January 24.
 The footage, used by the administration to depict Pretti as antagonistic toward law enforcement, shows a man, speculated to be Pretti, arguing with agents before being tackled.

 Some Democrats have started to distance themselves from extreme language.
 Senator John Fetterman has publicly denounced Nazi comparisons, arguing that such language can provoke violence.
-Fetterman is the only Senate Democrat to have stated he will vote against blocking DHS funding.
+While Fetterman initially said he would “never vote to shut our government down,” he subsequently voted against advancing the DHS funding package on January 30, 2026, joining all other Senate Democrats.
+He later voted for the compromise bill (71-29 vote) after DHS funding was separated out.

 Meanwhile, Mayor Frey was addressing the U.S. Conference of Mayors in Washington, D.C., calling for an end to what he termed as ICE’s “unlawful tactics.”